 - You don’t feel entitled to pleasure, even sexually, and may have difficulty expressing your needs in the bedroom.

 - If something goes wrong in a relationship you immediately blame yourself (whereas a narcissist would probably blame you).

 Becoming an echoist may have been a coping strategy during a childhood that required you to lose your own voice to survive.
 One or both of your parents may have required you to be seen and not heard – and this requirement may have become part of your identity growing up.
 However, if you’re not happy just echoing the words of others, and endorsing other people’s opinions, then therapy may be a route towards finding your voice.
 Being in a non-toxic relationship where your opinions and thoughts are heard and received may be unusual and uncomfortable for you.
 But, over time, you may just start to have opinions, thoughts and behaviours of your very own.

 If you’d like professional support in coming out of your shell and experiencing finding your voice, then get in touch with us at The Awareness Centre.
-We have a team of counsellors, psychotherapists and psychologists offering sessions seven days a week from our centres in Clapham and Tooting – and across London through the TAC Directory.
-Email us on email@example.com or call 020 8673 4545 for an initial discussion and to book your first appointment.
+We have a team of counsellors, psychotherapists and psychologists offering sessions seven days a week from our centres in Clapham and Tooting.
+Email us on firstname.lastname@example.org or call 020 8673 4545 for an initial discussion and to book your first appointment.